 In March of every year, NYOS compiles their waiting list for the next school year.
-Applications for the 2018-2019 lottery are due Monday, March 5th.
-We pull randomly from the applications for each opening at each grade level and number them in the order they are drawn.
+The application deadline for the 2019-2020 lottery is Tuesday, March 5th, 2019.
+Applications are randomly selected for each opening at each grade level and are numbered in the order they are drawn.
 Each year your spot on the waiting list will change.
-For example, the first year you might be student number twenty-three and then the next year be student number four.
-We ask that prospective parents renew their application every two years with updated information; we only hold applications on file for two years then discard them.
+For example, the first year, your student might be twenty-three on the waitlist.
+The next year, your student might be offered a spot, might be number four, or might be number fifty.
+We ask that prospective parents renew their application every two school years with updated information; we only hold applications on file for two school years then discard them.

 We also base our enrollment according to priority for the children of full-time NYOS staff members or the siblings of current NYOS students.
 For example, if a student has a brother or sister at either one of the NYOS campuses or if a student is the child of a staff member and would like to be admitted to NYOS they will receive priority over a new student.
 If no siblings/staff children are currently on the waiting list the administration will notify the next student in line of the opening.

 NYOS has two campuses in North Austin: a PreK-3rd grade campus on Kramer Lane and a 4th-12th grade campus at North Lamar Blvd and Yager.
 Our preschool program is a federally funded program for three and four year olds who meet eligibility requirements.
 You can read more about our preschool qualifications here: